 All the movies you'd want, at your hand: the bounty in Kim's Video / Photo courtesy of Sundance Institute

 Our Sundance coverage began with 20 Days in Mariupol, a sobering documentary about the siege of the devastated Ukrainian city.
-Things got lighter fast, with a movie-mad documentary going extra for zaniness.
-Penelope Cruz vamps around as dream-like mother, in stark contrast to the women of Birth/Rebirth who may as well come from nightmares.
-Check out our first run-down, straight from the virtual trenches of the Festival.
+Things got lighter fast, with a movie-mad documentary going the extra mile for zaniness.
+Penelope Cruz vamps around as a dream-like mother, starkly contrasting to the women of Birth/Rebirth, who may as well come from nightmares.
+Check out our first run-down straight from the virtual trenches of the Festival.

-Like most movie lovers who grew up on VHS tapes, I belong to the Church of Physical Media.
+Like any movie buff who grew up on VHS tapes, I love physical media.
 Sure, streaming is nice.
 But can you hold a digital file in your hand?
 Can it take up space on your shelves?
 And most importantly, can it wait for you to see it when you want, without disappearing due to a contract running out of its course?
 Of course not!
 For my generation, video stores occupy a special place akin to a favorite movie theater.
 Most of us are not New Yorkers who enjoyed Kim's Video Membership, but we can project our warm feelings into the plight of David Redmon and Ashley Sabin.
-The two filmmakers who made a documentary out of their mad pursuit of the hallowed video collection years after the last location closed.
+The two filmmakers made a documentary about their mad pursuit of the hallowed video collection years after the last location closed.

 The dapper Mr. Kim: Youngman found the hallowed vide store Kim's Video / Photo courtesy of Sundance Institute

 Redmon and Sabin set out to find out, traveling to Salami.
 They visit the facility, track the politicians and bureaucrats involved, and even Mr. Kim in South Korea.
 The documentary exploits any movie-mad association it can, hinting at mob involvement and corrupt politics, but in a self-satisfied tone that feels like someone incessantly nudging you in the ribs.
 Clips from well-known movies drive the point home.
-Shady Italians get associated with The Godfather (Francis Ford Coppola, 1972).
-A smarmy politician's alleged proclivity for sex parties gets him a cut to a scene of Eyes Wide Shut (Stanley Kubrik, 1999).
+Shady Italians are paired with The Godfather (Francis Ford Coppola, 1972).
+A smarmy politician's alleged proclivity for sex parties gets him a cut to a scene of Eyes Wide Shut (Stanley Kubrick, 1999).

-It feels like listening to a movie-obsessed kid droning on and on about how movies connect to life in the most superficial way.
+It feels like listening to a film-obsessed kid droning on and on about how movies connect to life most superficially.
 After a while, you realize this is the documentary equivalent of a shaggy dog story.
 The filmmakers even fashion a heist sequence to infuse excitement as they maneuver to bring the collection back to New York.
 They start as reporters and end up as activists.
-Wearing cutouts of the faces of famous directors and stars, they put on a show for our benefit and their movies.
+Wearing cutouts of the faces of famous directors and stars, they put on a show for our benefit and their movie.

 It is gratingly cute.
 One can only find solace in thinking what Godard would say about being named as a collaborator just because a guy put on a mask with his face on when he pretended to steal a box of tapes.
 The main problem is that Kim’s Video abandons the possibility of doing an in-depth portrayal of a fascinating moment when expanded access to film energized a generation of filmmakers and film fans.